 708.4.8 Supply at Pourerere

-Water supplied at Pourerere is for the camping ground at the southern end of the beach, the public toilet block in the middle of the beach, and three other premises adjacent to the camping ground.
+Water supplied at Pourerere shall be for the camping ground at the southern end of the beach, the public toilet block in the middle of the beach, and three other premises adjacent to the camping ground.
 All or any connections to this system shall be by specific agreement with Council and be used as directed by Council.

 708.4.89 Rural and / or Individual On-Site Water Storage

-Water storage for water supply to an individual premise in the Central Hawke’s Bay District not connected to Council water supply shall include at least one water storage tank of at least 30,000 litres capacity and including at least 5,000 litres dedicated storage reserved for firefighting purposes, as shown in Figure 7.
+Water storage for water supply to individual premises in the Central Hawke’s Bay District which are not connected to Council water supply shall include at least one water storage tank of at least 30,000 litres capacity and at least 5,000 litres dedicated storage reserved for firefighting purposes, as shown in Figure 7.

 The connection for firefighting shall include a 100mm diameter valve followed by a 100mm diameter round thread female suction coupling conforming with SNZ PAS 4505:2007 – Firefighting Waterway Equipment.